 Getting Wet n’ Wild and WISE about H20!

 Water fun is one of THE most entertaining and memorable activities to do during the summer.
 But, be vigilant as to how much water you are using on a daily basis.
 Use a kiddie pool with the kids, they will have a blast and you will have a ball watching them in it.

-You can use a rain barrel to collect rain water so you can water your plants as needed.
+Use a rain barrel to collect rainwater.
+You can then attach your hose that has a water nozzle on it to the rain barrel so you can water your plants as needed.
 Waiting until it is cooler and when the sun has gone down to water your lawn is a better option.
 The water will not quickly evaporate and will sink into your lawn more efficiently.

 Out and about and your car needs a wash?
 Go to a car wash, they recycle their water and it is a better option.
 Want to take a cool shower?
 Make sure you install an Energy Savings Kit that Union Gas provides for no charge, it’s a $60 value and will help conserve energy and water and help lower your monthly bill!

 Go to your local beach and take in the rays!
 Have the kiddies play in the sand and build sand castles!
 Make sure you check if it is safe to get into the water (if the water is not contaminated), always follow water safety precautions, bring TONS of sunblock (there are greener options that are better for you and the planet, like this one) and water!

 Pack litter less snacks and drinks and if you do have any waste or see any around you, take it with you and dispose of it properly.
 If you don’t, there’s only one place it’s going to end up.
 Swimwear?
 There are also green options for bathing suits if you want that option.